YINGZHI0507/Yingzhi/readme.md

-# Hallo, I'm Yingzhi 👋
+# Hello, I'm Yingzhi 👋

 I'm currently a MSc Statistics (Statistical Finance) at Imperial.
 I have a strong interest in financial modeling, data analysis, and playing badminton as my hobby. ([Linkedin](https://www.linkedin.com/yingzhi-zhang-wendy/))